Currency:

 Maintaining a WordPress site goes hand in hand with backing up your site.

-Actually, the vast majority of people don't bother with this topic because that it's the hosting companies who make these backups, but it's still a good idea to do it yourself.
+Actually, the vast majority of people don't care about this because it's the hosting companies that make these backups, but it's still a good idea to do it yourself.

 That's because it adds another layer of protection.
 Yes, someone else is making a copy - but there's nothing stopping you from making one too.

-Especially since you know the exact moment the copy was made.
+Especially since you know the exact moment of creating such a copy.
 If something goes wrong, you will know the specific period from which you can restore the site.

 5. Use reliable speed tests

 First of all, we are talking about GTmetrix, Pingdom Website Speed Test and Google PageSpeed Insights tools.
-Each of them is important in their own way.
+Each of them is important in its own way.

 They can test your site from different angles and give you hints about what needs to be improved in terms of performance.

-However, I have a tip - do not go in cycles in the results presented there.
+However, I have a piece of advice - don't get hung up on the results presented there.
 Just because a site scores 100/100 in one of these tools doesn't mean that site is actually better optimized than a site that scores, say, 85/100.

 Why?